PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - When household is not used in any entity and user change its value (Yes to No), system shows a confirmation dialog.
 On confirmation, system removes the `Scope of Service`, `Household team` & `ASA` details.
 - When household is not used in any entity and user change its value (No to Yes), system shows a confirmation dialog.
 On confirmation, system change the `Household team` details.
 - For Joint, when household is change to No, system will remove the household from both Individuals.
+- When user change the Household from `No` to `Yes` and entity has triggers, system asks `Household team` team in the entity details dialog.
+For this, system shows proper warning message.
 - When household is changed from `Yes` to `No` and user select Service team, RACI roles of the entity is changed accordingly.

 #### UI Rule
 - Change possible dialog: [Yes to No](https://drive.google.com/file/d/1Z7aQ9oqXeEzUsg94vmSehF3gq1JznrUV/view?usp=sharing) or [No to Yes](https://drive.google.com/file/d/1FDGk7CcVx2ikRHVClFE0I_EQJX0CzY4i/view?usp=sharing)
 - [Change is not possible dialog](https://drive.google.com/file/d/1w3cnN2Hhi5LQhGDcnXVWIAKT7xp-GNLO/view?usp=sharing)
+- Message when entity has trigger and user changes the Household to Yes: `This entity has triggers.
+So the Household team is mandatory`

 ## ASA Entity